naive awesome enough to still want to change the world, you’re in the right place.

-You don’t have to fund the next TOMS, be a millionaire, or quit everything, move to a third world country, and start an NGO in order to save the world.
+You don’t have to fund the next TOMS or quit everything, move to a third world country, and start an NGO in order to make a difference.

 You just have to